-Mr. Clint Pekrul, CFA, serves as a management consultant to Peak Capital in the caexperience, he has led the company pacity as Head of Research at Peak Capital.
+Mr. Clint Pekrul, CFA, serves as a consultant to Peak Capital in the capacity as Head of Research at Peak Capital.
 Clint is responsible for portfolio management and design.

-Mr. Pekrul is currently employed by Curi-Income Advisor, where he has managed portfolios for 13 years.
+Mr. Pekrul is currently employed by Curian Capital a Registered Investment Advisor, where he has managed portfolios for 13 years.
 Prior to joining Curian, Mr. Pekrul worked at Merrill Lynch Private Client for 3 years.

-Mr. Pekrul holds a BA in Business Administration from the University of Oklahoma, and is a Chartered Finan-
+Mr. Pekrul holds a BA in Business Administration from the University of Oklahoma, and is a Chartered Financial Analyst.
+Ben Fulton, CEO Elkhorn